vpukas/postit/README.md

 ## Setup
-1. You can run application using Docker: change data in .env file according to your database credentias and in main app directoy run
+1. You can run application using Docker: change data in .env file according to your database credentials and in main app directory run
    ```
    docker-compose up --build
    ```